Skip to main content

 Hamza smiling and raising both hands in celebration while sitting at his desk with a laptop.
 Text reads 'Module Complete, well done.
 Want to go further?
 Test your PDFs with a keyboard and screen reader or ask colleagues with disabilities for feedback.'

-Five people who regularly export PDFs as part of their work tested the demo.
-All five correctly completed the demo without assistance and within a predicted timeframe.
-Testing surfaced two minor issues — button placement caused hesitation and one instruction was misread by two testers.
-Here's a few quotes:
+Five PDF exporters tested the demo.
+All completed it without assistance and within the predicted time.
+Testing revealed two minor issues: button placement caused hesitation, and one instruction was misread by two of the testers.

-'I knew about alt text, but I never knew you could add it in Word or where the accessiblity check button was' - Lilja, Product Owner
+'I never knew you could add Alt Text in Word' - Lilja, Product Owner

 You may also be interested in